Tranquility2/semvergit/README.md

 - `patch`
 - `prerelease`

-## Workflow
+## Internal Workflow
+___What's actully happening when you run this tool___

-- Use the latest git tag to determine the current version number.
+1. Use the latest git tag to determine the current version number.
-- Bump the version number
+2. Bump the version number
-- Create a new git tag
+3. Create a new git tag
-- Push the tag to the remote
+4. Push the tag to the remote

 Please keep in mind it is designed to be used in a CI/CD pipeline (but not limited to...)